 Issue Index | Related Articles

 Editor's note: The anti-referral law discussed below was issued as a three-phase amendment to the physician self-referral prohibition in section 1877 of the Social Security Act.
-You can access the full text as HTML or PDF (496K) on the Federal Register Web site or visit the CMS Web site for more information.
+Visit the CMS website for more information.

 At its core, the Stark statute is this basic: If you, as a physician, or a member of your immediate family has a financial relationship with an entity, then you may not refer a Medicare or Medicaid patient to that entity and that entity may not submit a bill for any item or service defined as a designated health service (DHS), unless you qualify under one of the Stark exceptions.
 Unlike other regulations physicians usually deal with, the Stark law is a "strict liability" law, meaning that if you bill or the entity you referred to bills for a DHS and you are not protected by an exception, you are in violation of Stark (i.e. no intent is required).